Sravani-Deepthi-Gadi/canvas_frontend/README.md

 # Real-Time Collaborative Drawing Canvas

 A **multi-user real-time drawing application** built with **Vanilla JavaScript**, **HTML5 Canvas**, and **Node.js + Socket.IO**.
-Multiple users can draw simultaneously on the same canvas, see each other’s strokes live, and interact with shared tools — all without using any frontend frameworks.
+Multiple users can draw simultaneously on the same canvas, see each other’s strokes live, and interact with shared tools ,all without using any frontend frameworks.

 ---